seslattery/gcpsudobot/README.md

 This slackbot is built to allow engineers to elevate their IAM permissions in GCP according to a predefined policy, with another user having to approve the request.
 These elevated permissions are conditionally granted for 2 hours, but that is configurable.

 The PolicyRule is a list of Rules objects composed of the Groups,Roles, and Resources that Rule authorizes.
-By default it deny’s all authorization requests, unless a specific rule matches.
+By default it denies all authorization requests, unless a specific rule matches.
 There is no support for wildcards.
-Roles generally map to custom IAM roles in GCP.
-These PolicyRules live in code, and can only be updated with a new commit and deployment of the code.
-This ensures that a rogue actor can’t define arbitrary Policies.
+Roles generally map to custom IAM roles in GCP, created at the org level.
+Since the policy rules are defined as an env var, it's important for the configuration to be defined in code so that the normal changemanagement procedures apply.
+It is recommended to configure GITOWNERS on the file where POLICY_RULES is defined and require multiple reviewers.
 It’s easier to spend more time upfront scrutinizing the policy because a review will only be required once for each new Rule.

 The slackbot is deployed as an unauthenticated cloud function, so it is open to the internet.
 That access is locked down by verifying the requests came from slack and rejecting all others.
 When registering the bot to our slack workspace, a unique signing secret is generated.
 All requests from slack to the bot are verified by a signing secret unique to this instance of the bot.
 Any unverified requests to the slackbot result in an error message.
 Additionally all requests to and from slack happen over HTTPS.

+An additional mechanism to prevent access from the entire internet is to setup an IP Allowlist, by using a CloudNAT with a static IP from the Cloud Function, it can appear that traffic to Slack is coming from a stable IP.
+The IP Allowlist can then be configured in the slack manifest. https://cloud.google.com/functions/docs/networking/network-settings#associate-static-ip & https://api.slack.com/authentication/best-practices#configure-allowed-ip

 Authentication is provided primarily by Slack.
 The workspace domain you use to login to slack should be configured as the `VALID_DOMAIN` env var.
 This prevents users from other domains being able to approve or have requests approved.